luisdrg/SwaggerUI_Demo/README.md

 ```

 ## POST
 NOTE: Here we did not use a ref for the schema.
+Only the response is using the model we created before.
 ```javascript
 /**
  * @openapi